 I definitely caught the making bug!

-I intentionally chose to balance my love of instrument work (both making & repair of orchestral strings) and orchestral bass playing.
-Ginny, my wonderful wife, managed to actually bring me to peace with the decision to continue doing both!
+I chose to balance my love of instrument work (both making & repair of orchestral strings) and orchestral bass playing.
+Ginny, my wonderful wife, managed to bring me to peace with the decision to continue doing both!
 As in the past, that balance necessarily swings toward one or the other, something that I find synergistically renewing.

 My current making has benefitted from the mentoring of luthier Michael Darnton, at the Southern California Violin & Bow Makers Workshop.
 He enlightened my way of seeing, educating me on Stradivari's limitless genius.
-I continue to love orchestral bass playing with the Rochester Philharmonic, and making stringed instruments, currently numbering around thirty.
+I continue to love orchestral bass playing with the Rochester Philharmonic, and making stringed instruments, currently numbering around thirty-five.

-I also believe my experience as a string player helps customers achieve the most from their instruments.
+I believe my experience as a string player helps customers achieve the most from their instruments.
 Love of music is the glue that binds it all together.
 I'm grateful to have such bounty in life -- family, musical friendships, sincere musical expression, hands and feet that take abuse.